gibchikafa/highperfomancecomputingfinalproject/README.md

 # Distributed Parallel Matrix-Matrix Multiply with Fox Algorithm
-This project is a parallel implementation of the Fox Algorithm using MPI in C. They are two files: fox.c and fox_optimized.
+This project is a parallel implementation of the Fox Algorithm using MPI in C. They are two files: fox.c and fox_optimized.c.
 The fox.c uses a serial implementation of matrix multiply.
 In the fox_optimized.c we optimize the matrix-matrix multiply loops to utilize temporal and spatial locality.

 # Compiling Code
 The expiriment was conducetd on KTH Beskow supercomputer.
 To compile the fox.c with the gcc compiler on  Beskow use command: cc fox.c -o fox.out.
 On Linux computer use mpicc fox.c -o fox.out.
 To compile the fox_optimized.c on Beskow use command: mpicc -DCLS=$(getconf LEVEL1 DCACHE LINESIZE) fox_optimized.c -o fox_optimized.out.
 The -DCLS=$(getconf LEVEL1_DCACHE_LINESIZE) allows us to get the L1 cache size.